Back to the Learning Center

 California has extremely strict rules about when an attorney may call himself a “specialist” in a particular area of law.
 Keep on reading to find out more about becoming a certified specialist in estate planning.

 To become a Certified Specialist in Estate Planning, Trust, and Probate Law, an attorney must pass a state-administered exam.
 The pass rate for the exam is generally around 60-70%.
-(These are lawyers who have been working for years and who have studied for these tests a long time).
+(These are lawyers who have been working for years and who have studied for these tests for a long time).

-Furthermore, keep in mind that Passing the exam is only the beginning.
+Furthermore, keep in mind that passing the exam is only the beginning.
 (This is all on top of graduating from three years of law school and passing the California Bar Exam.)

 Certified Specialists in Estate Planning, Trust, and Probate Law must complete 60 hours of classes and further education specific to the specialty.
-They also have to demonstrate that they have completed a minimum of 120 cases for different clients demonstrating a high level of skill and knowledge in specific areas such as tax matters, wills, trusts, powers of attorney, conservatorships, and advance health care directives.
+They also have to demonstrate that they have completed a minimum of 120 cases for different clients, demonstrating a high level of skill and knowledge in specific areas such as tax matters, wills, trusts, powers of attorney, conservatorships, and advance health care directives.

 All of this practical case experience and educational training must be recent and current.